Bouaskaoun/Aspect-Based-Sentiment-Analysis-of-Marrakesh-hotel-reviews/README.md

 3. Bidirectional Encoder Representations from Transformers (BERT)
    - BERT is a transformer-based model that learns contextual representations of words in text.
    - This approach fine-tunes a pre-trained BERT model on the hotel review data for sentiment classification.

+## Process

+To perform sentiment analysis and aspect-based sentiment analysis, the project follows a step-by-step process outlined below:

+1. **Importing Required Libraries and Models:**
+   - The necessary libraries and models are imported to support the sentiment analysis and aspect-based sentiment analysis tasks.

+2. **Computing Sentiment and Aspect Scores:**
+   - The text data, which consists of hotel reviews, undergoes preprocessing to prepare it for analysis.
+   - Nouns are extracted from the preprocessed text to identify the relevant aspects of the reviews.
+   - Alternative names or synonyms for the aspects are obtained to ensure comprehensive analysis.
+   - Sentiment scores are calculated for each aspect, indicating the sentiment (positive or negative) associated with them.

+3. **Visualization:**
+   - The sentiment scores obtained for each aspect are visualized using a bar plot.
+   - The bar plot provides a clear representation of the sentiment distribution across different aspects, allowing for easy comparison.

+This process enables the sentiment analysis of hotel reviews and the identification of specific aspects related to customer experiences.
+By visualizing the sentiment scores, it becomes easier to understand the overall sentiment and identify areas of strength and improvement for hotels in Marrakesh.

 ## Evaluation
 The sentiment classification models are evaluated using various evaluation metrics, including accuracy, precision, recall, and F1 score.
 The evaluation is performed on a test set of labeled reviews from the dataset.
 The results are analyzed to determine the effectiveness of each approach.